 - baking powder and soda - since our cake is eggless, these serve as our leavening agents.

 - plain non-dairy yogurt - this works together with the applesauce to replace the oil usually found in carrot cake.
 I used cashew yogurt.
-Almond or soy yogurts should be fine, too.
+Other varieties are good, too, like almond yogurt, coconut, or soy yogurt.

-- unsweetened applesauce - this adds moisture and improves the texture in the absence of eggs and oil.
-Substitute oil, if you'd like, or a blend of the two.
+- unsweetened applesauce - replacing eggs and oil, applesauce adds moisture and improves the texture.
+Substitute a neutral oil, if you like, or a combination of the two.

-- maple syrup - also adds moisture, sweetness and lovely flavor to complement the spices.
+- maple syrup - this also adds moisture, sweetness and flavor that pairs so well with the spices.

 - organic cane sugar - Sugar is important for the overall moisture and texture of the cake.
 Look for organic cane sugar or sugar labeled as vegan to make sure it hasn't been processed using bone char (animal bones).

 - lemon juice - acids reacts with the baking soda and help the cakes rise.
-Feel free to sub 1.5 teaspoons white or apple cider vinegar.
+Feel free to sub 1.5 teaspoons white or apple cider vinegar if needed.

 - carrots - I like to grate them by hand using a standard box grater.

 Prep is pretty simple!
-Just be sure to prepare the frosting in advance.
+Just be sure to make the frosting in advance.

 When you're ready to bake the cakes, line the bottom of the pans with parchment paper, and preheat the oven to 350°F (176°C).